Type 95 heavy tank

-The Type 95 heavy tank was the final result of Japanese multi-turreted tank design, and was in commission during the time period between World War I and World War II.
-Modeled on German and Italian tank designs, this tank featured 3 turrets.
-The main armament being a 70 mm cannon in a central turret, with its secondary front turret mounting a 37 mm gun and a 6.5 mm machine gun in the rear turret.
+The Type 95 heavy tank (九五式重戦車, kyūgo-shiki jūsensha), also known as the Type 95 Ro-Go, was the final result of Japanese multi-turreted tank design and was in commission during the time period between World War I and World War II.
+The main armament was a Type 94 70 mm cannon in a central turret, with its secondary front auxiliary turret mounting a 37 mm gun and a 6.5 mm machine gun in the rear auxiliary turret.
 Four prototypes were produced in 1934.

 History

 After World War I, major powers around the world quickly adopted the revolutionary design of French Renault FT light tank.
-One of the most successful features on the Renault FT was a 360 degree rotating turret.
-While developing new single-turreted tanks more closely based on the Renault FT, many countries, including Japan, also experimented with the possibility of multi-turreted designs.
+One of the most successful features on the Renault FT was a 360-degree rotating turret.
+While developing new single-turreted tanks more closely based on the Renault FT, many countries, including Japan, also experimented with multi-turreted tank designs.

 Design

 Forerunner Type 91 heavy tank

 The Imperial Japanese Army made the decision to develop heavy combat vehicles, which was prompted by the increasing threat posed by the Soviet Union, a potential enemy of Japan in East Asia.
-In 1931, Japan produced a prototype heavy tank that was designated the Type 91.
-It was an 18-ton, three turret tank with a BMW IV Inline 6-cylinder gasoline engine.
-The Type 91 had a Type 90 57 mm cannon as its main armament.
+In 1931, Japan produced a prototype heavy tank that was designated the Type 91 heavy tank.
+It was an 18-ton, three turret tank with a 6-cylinder gasoline engine producing 224 hp.
+The Type 91 central turret had a Type 90 57 mm cannon as its main armament and a 6.5 mm machine gun.
 Its two smaller auxiliary turrets were each armed with a 6.5 mm machine gun.
-The tank had a maximum armor plate thickness of 17 mm; same as the prior Type 87 Chi-I prototype.
-It had seventeen road wheels on each side, which were supported by a "two-stage leaf spring suspension system".
-This first design was not successful, and the Type 91 project was soon canceled.
-However, this project became a stepping stone in the development of the Type 95 Heavy tank.
+The tank had a maximum armour plate thickness of 17 mm; same as the prior Type 87 Chi-I prototype.
+It had seventeen road wheels on each side.
+This first design was not successful, as it was considered to be underpowered, under-armed and lacked sufficient armour.
+The project was soon canceled.
+However, this project became a stepping stone in the development of the Type 95 heavy tank.